-The University is firmly committed to the “Three R” principles of biomedical research:
+The University is firmly committed to the “Three Rs” principle of biomedical research:

-- Reduce the number of animals used to an absolute minimum;
+- Reduce the number of animals used to the minimum required for the study,

-- Replace animals with other options whenever possible; and
+- Replace animals with less sentient or non-animal models whenever possible; and

-- Refine all practices to ensure the most humane conditions possible.
+- Refine all practices to provide the best animal welfare possible.

 In recent years, we have implemented training simulators to reduce the use of animals in training clinical staff; increased the use of cell cultures to test new treatments; and made other improvements to ensure we make the wisest use of animals in situations where they are needed.